SakuraChaojun/CSCI_Workbook-/Computer Programming for Psychology/Assignment_2/README.md

 6. Changing the value of letter1 does not change the value of letterX.
 Python variable assignments follow a sequential order, and changing variables after the assignment does not affect the assigned variable.

+---

+#### Boolean exercises

+1. 1 and 1.0 are equal because both of them is a numbers.
+'1' and '1.0' are not equal because they are strings, not exactly the same.

+2. The number 5 and equation (3+2) are equivalent in the Python environment.

+3. Write out the statements [boolean](https://github.com/SakuraChaojun/selected-courses/blob/main/Computer%20Programming%20for%20Psychology/Assignment_2/boolean_exercises.py)

+---

+#### List exercises